inshirah-idris/Airline-Tweet-Sentiment-Analysis/README.md

 Although the dataset was originally annotated with sentiment labels, we decided to follow our own labeling for a more comprehensive analysis.
 Labeling was performed using TextBlob Data Labeling.

 ## 2. Preprocessing:
-* Handling URLs and usernames: Remove any URLs and Twitter usernames from the tweets so that they are generalized and free of specific references
-* Lowercasing: To ensure uniformity, all text has been converted to lowercase.
-* Tokenization: Break down the tweets into individual words or tokens.
-This step helps simplify the text and prepares it for further processing.
-* Stopword Removal: Remove common words (like "and", "is", and "the") that do not add significant meaning in sentiment analysis.
-* Lemmatization: Reduced words to their root form.
-For example, "running" becomes "run".
-This helps in consolidating the text and treating words with similar meanings.
+There are various procedures involved in preprocessing tweets for sentiment analysis.
+Any special characters, digits, URLs, and Twitter identities were first removed.
+Second, to maintain uniformity, all text is changed to lowercase.
+The tweets are then tokenized, which involves separating them into separate words or tokens.
+The tokens are then lemmatized to return them to their original forms.

 ## 3. Feature Extraction:
 Feature extraction was used to vectorize data by converting preprocessed text into numerical data using TF-IDF.